davawen/keal/README.md

 # you can specify multiple icon themes by preference:
 #   icon_theme = Zafiro-Icons-Dark,Adwaita,hicolor

+# Text shaping may be expensive performance wise, but is necessary if your font does not contain all unicode characters and you need to interact with them.
+# Thus it is enabled by default.
+# If you know for a fact there won't be any unknown characters, you can set it to `basic`.
+text_shaping = advanced

 terminal_path = kitty # which terminal to use to launch terminal applications

 usage_frequency = true # show the most frequently launched applications first